Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: First Properties of IGO

 \begin{thm}[Consistency] When $N\to\infty$, the $N$-sample IGO update rule \eqref{eq:IGOupdate}:

 converges with probability $1$ to the update rule \eqref{eq:IGOexactupdate}:

 \end{thm}

-The proof is given in the Appendix, under mild regularity assumptions.
-In particular we do not require that $w$ be continuous.
+The proof is given in Appendix~\ref{sec:proofs}, under mild regularity assumptions.
+In particular we do not require that $w$ is continuous.
+Unfortunately, the proof does not provide an explicit sample size above which the IGO algorithm would be guaranteed to stay close to the IGO flow with high probability; presumably such a size would be larger than the typical sample sizes used in practice.

-This theorem may clarify previous claims \cite{Wierstra2008,Akimoto:ppsn2010} where rank-based updates similar to \eqref{eq:IGOexactupdate}, such as in NES or CMA-ES, were derived from optimizing the expected value $-\E_{P_\theta} f$.
-The rank-based weights \wi\ were then introduced somewhat arbitrarily.
-Theorem~\ref{thm:consistency} shows that, for large $N$, CMA-ES and NES actually follow the gradient flow of the quantity $\E_{P_\theta}W_\thetat^f$: the update can be rigorously derived from optimizing the expected value of the quantile-rewriting $W_\thetat^f$.
+This theorem may clarify previous claims \citep{Wierstra2008,Akimoto:ppsn2010} where rank-based updates similar to \eqref{eq:IGOexactupdate}, such as in NES or CMA-ES, were derived from optimizing the expected value $-\E_{P_\theta} f$.
+The rank-based weights \wi\ were then introduced \emph{after} the derivation as a useful heuristic to improve stability.
+Theorem~\ref{thm:consistency} shows that, for large $N$, CMA-ES and NES actually follow the gradient flow of the quantity $\E_{P_\theta}W_\thetat^f$: the update can be rigorously derived from optimizing the expected value of the inverse-quantile-rewriting $W_\thetat^f$.

-\subsection{Monotonicity: quantile improvement}
+\subsection{Monotonicity: Quantile Improvement}

 Gradient descents come with a guarantee that the fitness value decreases over time.
-Here, since we work with probability distributions on $X$, we need to define the fitness of the distribution $P_{\theta^t}$.
+Here, since we work with probability distributions on $X$, we need to define a ``fitness'' of the distribution $P_{\theta^t}$.
 An obvious choice is the expectation $\E_{P_{\theta^t}}f$, but it is not invariant under $f$-transformation and moreover may be sensitive to extreme values.

-It turns out that the monotonicity properties of the IGO gradient flow depend on the choice of the weighting scheme $w$.
-For instance, if $w(u)=\mathbbm{1}_{u\leq 1/2}$, then the median of $f$ improves over time.
+It turns out that the monotonicity properties of the IGO gradient flow depend on the choice of the selection scheme $w$.
+For instance, if $w(u)=\mathbbm{1}_{u\leq 1/2}$, then the median of $f$ under $P_{\theta^t}$ improves over time.